1. News

 ‘100% success rate’ and ‘approved claims’

-Do some research into R&D tax advice on Google, you might notice one statistic pop out at you again and again:
+Do some research into R&D tax advice on Google and you might notice one statistic cropping up again and again:

 Good news, then!
 There’s a lot of success in the R&D tax advice market.
 Not just success, in fact: 100% success.
 Nothing beats perfection, after all.

-In self-assessment, your claim is right until HMRC challenges it and find it to be wrong.
-The only way an adviser could purport a claim to be ‘approved’ is if HMRC initiated an enquiry and then okayed it.
+In self-assessment, your claim is right until HMRC challenges it and finds it to be wrong.
+The only way an adviser could purport a claim to be “approved” is if HMRC initiated an enquiry and then okayed it.
 So is “100% success rate” just a charitable way of saying every single claim you put together is subjected to HMRC enquiry?
 I would certainly hope not.

 For you, the claimant, this message creates the illusion that HMRC approves every claim as it is submitted.
 This is absolutely not the case.
 Your adviser can submit a spurious, error-riddled claim on your behalf (and you could even receive your credit) only to be caught up in a costly, difficult HMRC enquiry later on.